openzipkin/zipkin4net/Examples/async.spans/README.md

 - `example.message.producer` - Creates a message with trace information and stores it to `example.message.center`.
 Logs PRODUCER span to zipkin server.
 - `example.message.consumer` - Fetches the message from `example.message.center`.
 Logs CONSUMER span to zipkin server.

-# Pre-requisites
+## Pre-requisites

 In order to build the example, you need to install:
 - at least [dotnet 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2)

-To run, the examples, you need a live zipkin server.
+To run the examples, you need a live zipkin server.

-# Running the example
+## Running the example

 1. Run `example.message.center` app
   - On a commandline, navigate to `Examples\async.spans\example.message.center`